-In the current study, the efficiency of in vitro hardening in increasing plant survival and plummeting mortality of in vitro regenerated plantlets was standardized.
+In the current study, the efficiency of in vitro hardening in increasing plant survival and reducing mortality of in vitro regenerated plantlets was standardized.
 After multiplication well rooted plantlets were used for primary hardening.
-Step by step acclimatization and hardening were applied to rooted plantlets.
-Sand, soil and farmyard manure were used in combination or alone in varying ratio. maximum survival (86.67%) was achieved in combination of sand: soil: farmyard (1:1:1) followed by sand: soil: farmyard in 1:1:2 ratio (53.33%) (Table 5).
-Parallel results have also been previously addressed by Rathore & Rai (2005) by in D. asper, Singh et al. (2012) in B. nutans and Kant et al. (2009) in D. hamiltonii.
-Waghmare et al. (2021) also found that sand, soil and farmyard manure provided good survival rate of Bamboo species.
+Step-by-step acclimatization and hardening were applied to the rooted plantlets.
+Sand, soil, and farmyard manure were used in combination or alone in varying ratios. maximum survival (86.67%) was achieved in a combination of sand: soil: farmyard (1:1:1), followed by sand: soil: farmyard in a 1:1:2 ratio (53.33%) (Table 5).
+Parallel results have also been previously addressed by Rathore & Rai (2005) in D. asper, Singh et al. (2012) in B. nutans and Kant et al. (2009) in D. hamiltonii.
+Waghmare et al. (2021) also found that sand, soil, and farmyard manure provided a good survival rate of the Bamboo species.
 However, Negi and Saxena (2011) obtained a 95.83% success rate by directly hardening in 2:1 mixture of soil: agropeat in B. nutans.
 Similarly, several workers reported on hardening of in vitro plants in the mixture of soil: sand: cow dung (1:1:2) in B. balcooa (Arya & Arya, 2015) and B. nutans (Sharma et al. 2012); soil mixture of peat, perlite and vermiculite (1:1:1) in B. oldhamii (Cheah & Chaille, 2011), perlite, soil, and farmyard manure (1:1:1) in D. strictus (Devi et al., 2012) ; 3:1 ratio of coco peat and vermicompost in B. balcooa (Sandhu et al., 2018).
-Without other substrates composition with soil, in vitro plantlet was acclimatized successfully in B. bamboos (Jiminez et al., 2007; Singh et al., 2012; Malini & Anandkumar, 2013; Pratibha & Sarma, 2013; Mudoi et al., 2014).
+Without other substrates, the in vitro plantlet was successfully acclimatized in B. bamboos (Jimenez et al., 2007; Singh et al., 2012; Malini & Anandkumar, 2013; Pratibha & Sarma, 2013; Mudoi et al., 2014).

 Conclusion

 The present research highlights that under appropriate conditions, nodal segment explant of Bambusa vulgaris is more effective in contrast to other hardy species.
-Higher morphogenic aptitude, regeneration percentage, numbers of shoots with bigger length have been achieved in this study compared to the earlier findings.
-Commissioning our regeneration system in bamboo could carry forward an added tactic for the enhancement of exclusive cultivar along with raising embryogenic cell suspension cultures which may be further used for an advance biotechnological work.
+Higher morphogenic aptitude, regeneration percentage, and number of shoots with longer lengths have been achieved in this study compared to the earlier findings.
+Commissioning our regeneration system in bamboo could carry forward an added tactic for the enhancement of exclusive cultivars, along with raising embryogenic cell suspension cultures, which may be further used for advanced biotechnological work.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)